 The Human Rights Council's Universal Periodic Review (UPR) is a unique process which involves a review of the human rights records of all 193 UN Member States once every four-to-five years.

-Australia's National Report for Universal Periodic Review was lodged with the United Nations Office of the High Commissioner for Human Rights in October 2010 and reviewed during the Tenth UPR Session in January 2011.
-Senator the Hon.
-Kate Lundy, then Parliamentary Secretary to the Prime Minister, led the Australian delegation to the Human Rights Council.
+Australia's second cycle National Report for Universal Periodic Review was lodged with the United Nations Office of the High Commissioner for Human Rights in July 2015 and reviewed during the 23rd UPR Session in November 2015.

 Social, Humanitarian Cultural Affairs Committee (Third Committee)